The Klonopin High, Side Effects and Withdrawal

 What is Klonopin (Clonazepam)?

-Klonopin is the brand name of the generic drug Clonazepam, a type of benzodiazepine similar to Valium or Xanax.
+Klonopin is the brand name of the generic drug Clonazepam, a type of benzodiazepine similar to Valium or Xanax bars.

-Like some other benzodiazepines, Klonopin is often prescribed to people suffering from anxiety disorders or panic attacks.
+Like some other benzodiazepines and anxiety medications, Klonopin is often prescribed to people suffering from anxiety disorders or panic attacks.
 It can be also useful in the treatment of insomnia and epilepsy-related seizures.

 Benzos are a central nervous system depressant that enhances GABA activity in the brain, meaning the medication slows down rapid-firing neurons that can lead to seizures, increased anxiety, and panic.

-In other words, the Klonopin high has a tranquilizing effect.
-This is why benzodiazepines, like clonazepam, can be extremely habit forming and dangerous, especially when taken for more than the prescribed period of time or when mixed with other depressants like alcohol.
+In other words, the Klonopin high has a calming or tranquilizing effect.
+This is why benzodiazepines, like clonazepam, can be extremely habit forming and dangerous, especially when taken for longer than the prescribed period or when mixed with other depressants like alcohol.

-Related: 7 Tips For How to Increase GABA Naturally Without Drugs
+Related: How to Increase GABA Naturally Without Drugs

 How Long Does Klonopin Stay in Your System?